kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

 In the default scheduler, we should see the throughput around 100-150 pods/s ([ref](https://perf-dash.k8s.io/#/?jobname=gce-5000Nodes&metriccategoryname=Scheduler&metricname=LoadSchedulingThroughput&TestName=load)), and this feature shouldn't bring any regression there.

-Based on that `schedule_attempts_total` shouldn't be less than 100 in a second.
+Based on that `schedule_attempts_total` shouldn't be less than 100 in a second, if there are enough unscheduled pods within the cluster.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?